 The Goldman Study found that individuals with long-term occupational exposure to TCE were six times more likely to be diagnosed with Parkinson’s disease than those without TCE exposure.
 The evidence was even stronger for PCE.
 Exposure to PCE made individuals ten times more likely to develop Parkinson’s disease.
 The Goldman Study also found evidence indicating that the duration of exposure to TCE or PCE was a critical factor in developing Parkinson’s disease.

 The VA Committee findings and the Goldman Study could potentially be enough to establish causation in a Camp Lejeune claim involving Parkinson’s disease, at least under the lowered standard of proof established by the CLJA.

 Latest Research on the Link Between Parkinson’s Disease and Camp Lejeune

 The primary toxic chemicals in the Camp Lejeune water were the chlorinated solvents TCE and PCE.
 The scientific and medical evidence establishing a causal relationship between chemical solvents and Parkinson’s disease has advanced significantly over the last decade.

-In the early 2000s, Camp Lejeune water contamination’s neurological effects were not well understood. many scientists strongly suspected that chronic exposure to chemical solvents (particularly TCE) might cause early onset Parkinson’s disease.
+In the early 2000s, Camp Lejeune water contamination’s neurological effects were poorly understood.
+Many scientists strongly suspected chronic exposure to chemical solvents (particularly TCE) might cause early onset Parkinson’s disease.
 There were even a handful of early clinical studies that supported this connection.
 However, the link between Parkinson’s disease and chemical solvents like TCE remained inconclusive until a wave of new research emerged.

 Two very recent studies have shown how chronic TCE exposure leads to Parkinson’s disease and other neurologic disorders.